f1zm0/hades/README.md

 - [@modexp](https://twitter.com/modexpblog)'s excellent blog post [Bypassing User-Mode Hooks and syscall invocation in C](https://www.mdsec.co.uk/2020/12/bypassing-user-mode-hooks-and-direct-invocation-of-system-calls-for-red-teams/)
 - [@ElephantSe4l](https://twitter.com/elephantse4l) creator of [FreshyCalls](https://github.com/crummie5/FreshyCalls)
 - [@C_Sto](https://twitter.com/c__sto) creator of [BananaPhone](https://github.com/C-Sto/BananaPhone)

+## Disclaimers

+> **Info**
+> This project has been created for educational purposes only, to experiment with malware dev in Go, and learn more about the [unsafe](https://pkg.go.dev/unsafe) package and the weird [Go Assembly](https://go.dev/doc/asm) syntax.
+> Don't use it to on systems you don't own.
+The developer of this project is not responsible for any damage caused by the improper use of this tool.

 ## License